 The City uses a computer model to determine the amount of the administrative transfer fee charged to each operating fund.
 The charges set in the model are included in the budget under the line item labeled "Administrative/Management Services."
-100% of the fee is waived for the Downtown Development Fund and the Public Safety Fund.
+100% of the fee is waived for the Downtown Development Fund, as directed annually by council in the intergovernmental agreement, and the Public Safety Fund, as specified in the ballot language when the tax was approved by voters.
 50% of the fee is waived for the Airport Fund.
-[TO BE UPDATED AFTER THE 2022 BUDGET IS COMPLETE]